openxpki/openxpki/doc/quickstart.rst

 Debian/Ubuntu Development Builds
 ---------------------------------

-**Starting with the 0.15 release we will no longer support the old mason ui, to new UI based on Ember.js should be mostly functional but still needs some work.**

 **Packages are for 64bit systems (arch amd64), make sure that the en_US.utf8 locale is installed as the translation stuff might crash otherwise!**

-Current release is 0.35 which is out for debian wheezy on the package mirror at http://packages.openxpki.org/.
+Current release is 1.0.1 which is out for debian wheezy on the package mirror at http://packages.openxpki.org/.

 Add the repository to your source list (wheezy)::